emarsden/pg-el/doc/src/large-objects.md

     (pg-lo-unlink con oid)

-Unlink the large object identified by `oid`.
+Unlink (remove from the filesystem) the large object identified by `oid`.

     (pg-lo-import con filename)